GauBen/typed-board/README.md

 You should see your first post printed in the console. **Hello World!**

-Thanks to Prisma, all the arguments and return values are typed, allowing **TypeScript to catch typos and provide relevant autocompletion.** You can make sure that TypeScript does is job by removing the title or body of the `post.create` call and then running `yarn build` in the directory; you should see something like this:
+Prisma types all the arguments and return values, allowing **TypeScript to catch typos and provide relevant autocompletion.** You can ensure that TypeScript does its job by removing the title or body of the `post.create` call and then run `yarn build` in the directory; you should see something like this:

 ```console
 src/index.ts:7:3 - error TS2322: